EC Regulations define an operator as “any legal or natural person, operating or proposing to operate one or more aircraft or one or more aerodromes.”

 However, for high risk activities in another state the operator needs to ensure that both competent authorities are satisfied.

-The operator will be expected to approach the foreign NAA for any possible authorisation relating to high risk
+The operator will be expected to approach the foreign NAA for any possible authorisation relating to high risk activities.

 Flight Time Limitation rules relating to Part-SPO will be developed by EASA.

 Aerobatic flights (for example practice flights) need to comply with Part-NCO/SPO outside the airshow environment.

 The management of airshows is covered under the Air Navigation Order (ANO).

 The requirement for a Part-SPA approval applies only to AOC/CAT operations such as sea pilot transfer.